MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing.md

 > [!NOTE]
 > Row mode memory grant feedback is a public preview feature.

 This feature recalculates the actual memory required for a query.
 Then it updates the grant value for the cached plan.
 It reduces excessive memory grants that impact concurrency.
-It also fixes underestimated memory grants that cause expensive spills to disk.
+This feature also fixes underestimated memory grants that cause expensive spills to disk.

 For more information on memory grant feedback, see [Adaptive query processing in SQL databases](../../relational-databases/performance/adaptive-query-processing.md).